 As per the new budget, there would be no DDT for mutual funds also now and the dividend income will be taxable in the hands of the investor as per her income tax slab.

 However, there is a TDS of 10% on dividend payment exceeding Rs.
-5000 at the time of distribution.
+5000 in a year.

 (The concept of TDS basically ensures the government still gets it dues to some extent even if the tax payers fail to comply).

 So earlier while the company/Mutual Fund itself would deduct the tax at a flat rate while distributing the dividend and the dividend income received would be tax-free at your end, now the tax liability has been moved to your end.

 If you are in the higher tax brackets, this means more tax for you if you opt for the dividend option of Mutual Funds.

 Until now, some investors would choose dividend option of a Mutual Fund because dividends were taxed at lower rates than capital gains or ordinary income.
 Now dividend income will be taxable as ordinary income, hence investing in dividend option of Mutual Funds is pretty much pointless for almost everyone.